Iberian conifer forests

 The Iberian conifer forests is a Mediterranean forests, woodlands, and scrub ecoregion in southwestern Europe.
 It includes the mountain forests of southern and central Spain.

 The ecoregion has montane Mediterranean climate.
-Rainfall averages 1,100 mm annually, and can exceed 1,500 mm in some high-altitude areas.
+Rainfall averages 1,100 mm annually, and can exceed 1,500 mm in some high-elevation areas.
 Below-freezing temperatures and snow are common in the winter months.

 Geography

 The ecoregion covers higher elevations in several disconnected ranges in southern and central Spain.

-The Sierra Nevada lies in Andalucia, overlooking the Mediterranean Sea.
-The Sierra de Baza lies close to the northeast.

-The Sierra de Castril lies northeast of the Sierra de Baza, between the Andalucian and Iberian mountains.
+The southern ranges are mostly in Andalucia region and part of the Baetic System (Sistema Bético) of mountains.
+The Sierra Nevada is in southern Andalucia, north of the Mediterranean Sea.
+Mulhacén in the Sierra Nevada reaches 3478 metres elevation, and is the highest mountain in Europe outside the Alps and the Caucasus.
+The Sierra de Gádor is immediately to the southeast of the Sierra Nevada, and the Sierra de Baza (2,271 m) lies close to the northeast.
+The Sierra de Cazorla (2,107 m) is north of the Sierra Nevada.
+The Sierra de Castril lies northeast of the Sierra de Baza, at the boundary between Andalucia and Castilla-La Mancha regions.

-The ecoregion covers the southern ranges of the Sistema Ibérico, including the Sierra de Gúdar, Sierra de Albarracín, and Sierra de Javalambre.
-It also includes the Sierra de Guadarrama, the eastern portion of the Sistema Central.
+The plateau of La Mancha separates the Baetic System from the Iberian System (Sistema Ibérico) of central Spain.
+The ecoregion covers the southern ranges of the Iberian System, including the Sierra de Gúdar (2,019 m) Sierra de Albarracín, and Sierra de Javalambre.
+It also includes the Sierra de Guadarrama (2,430 m), the eastern portion of the Sistema Central.

 Flora

-Pine forests are the characteristic plant community, with Black pine (Pinus nigra salzmannii), Scots pine (Pinus sylvestris), Maritime pine (Pinus pinaster), Stone pine (Pinus pinea), and Aleppo pine (Pinus halepensis) are predominant.
+Pine forests are the characteristic plant community, with Black pine (Pinus nigra salzmannii), Scots pine (Pinus sylvestris), Maritime pine (Pinus pinaster), Stone pine (Pinus pinea), and Aleppo pine (Pinus halepensis) predominant.
 Spanish fir (Abies pinsapo) grows in the southern part of the ecoregion.
 Juniper woodlands dominated by Juniperus thurifera, Juniperus phoenicea and Juniperus oxycedrus grow on dry, rocky slopes.

 Mixed forests of pines and broadleaf trees grow at middle to lower elevations in areas with deeper soils and higher humidity.
-Broadleaf trees include Quercus faginea, Quercus pyrenaica, Ulmus glabra, Fraxinus angustifolia, lindens (Tilia spp.), Sorbus spp., and maples (Acer spp).
+Broadleaf trees include Quercus faginea, Quercus pyrenaica, Ulmus glabra, Fraxinus angustifolia, lindens (Tilia spp.), Sorbus spp., and maples (Acer granatense and Acer monspessulanum).
 Taxus baccata, Betula pubescens and Populus tremula grow in sheltered canyons with year-round moisture.
+Riparian trees also include willows (Salix atrocinerea, Salix purpurea, Salix caprea, and Salix eleagnos), Alnus glutinosa, and Populus nigra.

 Heathlands dominated by Calluna vulgaris, Ulex and Juniperus communis grow in the northern part of the ecoregion.